 Self-Help Groups/Therapy Groups

-There are medications that can assist in the treatment of opioid use disorder.
+Some medications can assist in the treatment of opioid use disorder.
 It is important to be cautious when withdrawing from opioid use, especially if a person has been injecting use.
 It can be suggested an individual be considered for opioid agonist maintenance treatment.
 These medications can help alleviate the symptoms of withdrawal and cravings.